Leap-Group/leap-ferret-wordpress-plugin/README.txt

 Alternatively, search for `ferret` in the plugin directory through the WordPress plugin admin dashboard.

 == Changelog ==

+= 1.1.5 =
+* Fixed some issues related to file naming
+* Sorted out some kinks with adjusting to svn workflow

 = 1.0.0 =
 * Initial commit